 Suggested weeks are to be used as an estimate only.
-Pacing will be determined by manner of which you are embedding the State Content Standards and must be reflective of integrating Literacy and Mathematics Initiatives
+Pacing will depend on how State Content Standards and the Literacy and Mathematics Initiatives are embedded.

 Representative Performance Outcomes and Skills

 In accordance with their individual capacity, students will grow in the ability to: